stanleymho/CourseProject/README.md

 _Sentiment analysis_ can capture the market or customer sentiment towards a brand.
 Companies can use this information to better understand their audiences’ reactions to the brand’s news or marketing campaigns, and to further enhance the brand.
 Investors or traders can also leverage this information to determine whether they should long or short their positions in the stock behind the brand.

-This project is to perform _sentiment analysis_ on the Twitter tweets related to a given brand over a period of time, and create a sentiment trend graph which visualizes the sentiment towards the brand.
+This project is to perform _sentiment analysis_ on the Twitter tweets related to a given brand over a period of time, and create a sentiment trend graph to visualize the sentiment towards the brand.

 # Tools